Commuters on the Northeast Line will soon learn about the problems faced by single parents

 “We wanted to show the very real challenges that single parents face, and the best way to do that is to tell these real-life stories.
 We hope these stories – of challenge and courage – help to dispel stereotypes about and prejudices against single parents,” said Jolene Tan, Programmes and Communications Senior Manager of AWARE.

-The two people featured in the posters, Jesvinder Kaur and Wayne Toh, agreed to go public with their stories to help bring attention to the challenges faced by single parents.
+The two people featured in the posters, Jes and Wayne, agreed to go public with their stories to help bring attention to the challenges faced by single parents.

 Wayne Toh, 41, found himself faced with prejudice and stigma when others learnt that his marriage had ended.
 “The most difficult part of being a single parent suddenly, is managing my own emotions while at the same time handling the emotions and reactions of my children, parents, and in-laws.
 I was physically, mentally and emotionally drained.
 In those situations, I wish I had someone who was experienced enough to guide me and give me sound advice, so I could overcome it.”